ApertureViewer/Aperture-Viewer/doc/building_linux.md

 git clone https://github.com/ApertureViewer/Aperture-Viewer.git
 ```

-This will create a folder called phoenix-firestorm and add all the source files.
+This will create a folder called Aperture-Viewer and add all the source files.
 If you desire, you can choose a different folder name by adding the name to the end of the command:

 ```
 git clone https://github.com/ApertureViewer/Aperture-Viewer.git NewDestinationDirectory